shawnkelshaw/jjg-visual-vocabulary-figma-plugin/PUBLICATION_DETAILS.md

 ### 🎉 Initial Release
 - Complete JJG Visual Vocabulary component library
-- 20 authentic components with original descriptions
+- 23 authentic components with original descriptions
 - Support for both Figma and FigJam
 - Category-based organization for easy browsing
 - Professional-quality components ready for production use
+- New: Concepts & Principles preface document
+- New: File Stack component for Pages & Files
+- New: Delay component for References

 ### 📚 Authentic Content
 - All component descriptions sourced from Jesse James Garrett's original visual vocabulary documentation